-Credit risk is the risk that one party to a financial instrument will cause a significant loss for the other party by failing to discharge an obligation.
+Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to meet an obligation.

-Credit risk arises from cash and cash equivalents held at banks and trade and other receivables measured at amortised cost.
+Credit risk arises from cash and cash equivalents held at banks.

 For banks and financial institutions, only independently rated parties with a minimum rating of 'C' are accepted.